Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Discussions

 The mixing in the $2^{++}$ sector is rather straightforward because there are no controversial issues here.
 Here we have three physical states below 2 GeV, and our result tells that $f_2(1275)$ and $f'_2(1525)$ are the $u\bu+d\bd$ and $s\bs$ states, respectively.
 This, of course, is in line with the PDG interpretation \cite{pdg}.
 Moreover, our result tells that $f_2(1950)$ is predominantly the chromoball state, which agrees with our result in the preceding paper \cite{prd15}.

 This sounds all very nice, but we have to swallow this with a grain of salt.
 The problem is that in this sector PDG shows that there are five unestablished states, and some of them could turn out to be real.
-And it is quite possible that this could give us a serious trouble.
+And it is quite possible that this could give us a serious impact on the mixing analysis.

 Finally, in the $0^{-+}$ sector an important issue is whether $\eta(1295)$ and $\eta(1750)$ are the radial excitations of $\eta(548 )$ and $\eta'(958)$ or not \cite{e14751,e14752,e14753}.
 Our mixing analysis provides a different picture.
 Our result tells that $\eta(1295)$ can be viewed as a mixed state made of more than 50\% $gg$ chromoball and less than 20\% $u\bu+d\bd$ and $s\bs$ each, and $\eta(1475)$ is mainly the $ggg$ chromoball state.
 This looks very interesting and reasonable, although we have yet to see which view is correct.